Conference Program

 10:00 AM – 10:30 AM

-Keynote 1: Structural duplex steel - a solution for modern infrastructure challenges
+Keynote 1: Structural duplex stainless steel - a solution for modern infrastructure challenges

 10:30 AM – 11:00 AM